tldrafael/ManipulateFacialAttributesUsingVAE/README.md

 ## The Architecture Solution

 The proposed architecture has a common VAE structure besides an additional decoder branch that predicts face masks.
-During training it uses the face mask labels too, which is used to replace the background of the reconstructed image such that the loss function is applied only on the face pixels.
-On the other hand, on the prediction mode the background replacement is made by the predicted mask itself, not requiring any extra input but an image.
+During training it uses face masks as labels too, which are used to replace the background of the reconstructed image such that the loss function is applied only on the face pixels.
+On the other hand, on the prediction mode the background replacement is made straightly by the predicted mask, not requiring any extra input but an image.

 ### On training